Short Term Rentals

 - If you were legally operating a short-term rental (entire house or bed and breakfast), had a business license, and paid all accommodations taxes prior to January 1, 2020, the 1% cap will not apply.
 All short term rentals in existence as of the effective date of this ordinance (January 1, 2020) shall be subject to the provisions of section 156.142 of the Town’s Zoning Code regarding nonconforming structure and uses.

-Short-term Rental Permit Application Process
+Short-term Rental Permit Application and Re-Application Process

 - Property Owner Affidavit